-The Associate Vice Provost for Undergraduate Education (AVPUE) oversees and coordinates program review on behalf of the Provost, except in the case of interdisciplinary graduate programs, in which case oversight and coordination lies with the Associate Vice Provost for Graduate Education.
-College and School deans, as applicable, hold primary responsibly for working with the Associate Vice Provosts to schedule reviews and for ensuring that a high-quality review is carried out.
+The Vice Provost for Undergraduate Education (VPUE) oversees and coordinates program review on behalf of the Provost, except in the case of interdisciplinary graduate programs, in which case oversight and coordination lies with the Vice Provost for Graduate Education.
+The coordinator for the program reviews in the Compliance and Review Specialist for Academic Affairs.
+College and School deans, as applicable, hold primary responsibly for working with the Vice Provosts and the Compliance and Review Specialist to schedule reviews and for ensuring that a high-quality review is carried out.